spacetelescope/hstaxe/cookbooks/WFC3/UVIS_fullframe_basic_extraction/README.md

 a `.HTML` copy of the notebook.
 In the `.HTML` version of the notebook each cell has been run and the corresponding output is shown.

-**In order to run this Jupyter Notebook, you must create a virtual environment using the `cookbook_env.yml` file provided in the root HSTaXe repository.** Once you have the `.yml` file in your current working directory you can build the environment using the command below:
+**In order to run this Jupyter Notebook, you must create a virtual environment using the `cookbook_env.yml` file provided in the WFC3 cookbook folder.** Once the `.yml` file is in the current working directory, the environment can be built using the command below:

 `conda env create -f cookbook_env.yml`